chengdongqiang/caudotools/README.md

 ```
 nohup caudoscan -i test.fa -o test_output -t 50 >temp.temp 2>&1 &
 ```
 The sequences size is about 100KB.
-It will be taken about 32s using 50 CPU cores.
+It took about 32s using 50 CPU cores.

-The caudoscan result is located at test_output output directory.
-The caudoscan score is in file ./caudotools/example/test_output/test.fa.caudoscan.txt
+The caudoscan result is located at test_output directory.
+The caudoscan score is writen in file ./caudotools/example/test_output/test.fa.caudoscan.txt.

 If a sequence had a caudoscan score greater than 0.3, it was categorized as a phage sequence.